-The Southern District police completed a cross-border rescue mission to bring back two girls who were taken by their father to Thailand over a month ago.
+The Southern District police completed a cross-border rescue mission to bring back two girls who were abducted and taken by their father to Thailand over a month ago.
 In a joint mission by national and local police units, the girls were safely returned home last Friday, it was revealed Sunday afternoon.

 Within hours, she was on a plane back to Israel with her two daughters.